ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/costmap_2d/costmap_plugins/obstacle.md

 Type: `string` Default: `""`

 :   Frame of sensor, to use if not provided by message.
-If empty, uses message frame_id.
+If empty, uses message `frame_id`.

 ### **`<obstacle layer>.<data source>.observation_persistence`**